cloudposse/docs/content/community/automated-testing.md

 If you're a contributor who wants to intialize one of our terraform modules, this is the process.
 Note, if a repo has already been configured for chatops, there's no need to proceed with these steps.

-To initialize one of our modules with chat, run the following commands:
+To initialize one of our modules with chatops, run the following commands:

 1. `git clone` the terraform module repository
 2. `cd $repo` to enter the repository directory